hxvMI/Servlet_2024_Comp_Interest_Calc/README.md

 ## Reason for Project

 I wanted to expand my knowledge of Java related technology and API's so I started learning what I could and this project is me puttting everything I've learned so far to use.

+## Disclaimer

+This project is meant to have an amalgamation of all the different things I've been learning so it's not meant to be very efficient in general.

 ## Overview